 Reciprocal Roof Roundhouse Building Course

+This intensive course is a professionally tailored curriculum for people who really want to know how its all done.
+You will be taught the keys skills by a professional.
+The curriculum is distilled from 14yrs of professional timber framing experience.
+You will not simply be working to finish someone’s project.
 This 4 day intensive course is a roundwood timber framing course for you to learn and practice cutting all the joints needed to build a full size Reciprocal Roof Roundhouse of your own.
 We’ll also experiment with reciprocal roofs of different size and pitch, to make sure that you really understand how this intriguing piece of geometry works.
 There will be time to discuss any technical questions you might have.
 No previous experience necessary.
 Camping available.

 Adrian Leaman – Tutor.
 “I’ve been building Reciprocal Roof Roundhouses for over 10 years now and I must have tried pretty much every technique this is.
 The style I teach now is the distilled wisdom of those years of experimentation and is what I consider to be the best approach.
 These are very practical courses, no previous experience is necessary and camping is available.”